Qodestackr/Avaris-Health/README.md

 ---

-Pharmacies in Kenya are fighting three plagues: **stockouts**, **fake drugs**, and **Excel files older than your aunt’s wedding gown**.
+Pharmacies in Kenya are fighting three plagues: **stockouts**, **fake drugs**, and **spreadsheets that should have retired with Internet Explorer**.
 Avaris Health is an AI toolkit that:
 1. **Predicts Stockouts**: Like a weather app, but for amoxicillin.
-Just don't ask it about panadol during exam season.
+Just don’t expect it to find Panadol when stress-buying season hits.
 2. **Spots Counterfeit Meds**: Trained on blurry WhatsApp photos of *“genuine fake”* packaging.
 Yes, even those ones from your supplier who swears "ni original tu bana".
 3. **Sends SOS Alerts**: “Boss, we’re out of paracetamol” → auto-texts your supplier (and your ex, by accident).